- Letter of application example

 1. Is a letter of application the same as a cover letter?

 Yes, a letter of application for a job is the same as a cover letter.
-Often recruiters and hiring managers will use the terms interchangeably to refer to a letter sent to give a hiring manager more information about your qualifications.
+The terms are used interchangeably to refer to a letter sent to give a potential employer more information about your qualifications.

-- accompanied by other application materials (e.g., your transcript, resume for college, personal statement)
+- Sent with other application materials (e.g., a transcript, resume for college, personal statement)

 2. What should I avoid writing in a letter of application?